ajlorans/Pokemon-Fetcher/README.md

 ## 📌 Features

-- Fetch a list of Pokémon with details like type, abilities, height, and weight
+- Fetch a list of Pokémon with details like type, abilities, sprite, base stats, and other
 - Retrieve details of a **specific Pokémon** by name or ID
 - Categorize Pokémon by type
 - Fetch data efficiently with multithreading